The ultimate list of Bible reading plans 2022

 Read the word, remember the word, pray the word

 Reading, remembering and praying are three ways to help hide God's word in your heart.
 Below are a number of resources that will help you to do this.
-Many of them use mobile applications, websites and other electronic tools.
+Many of them use apps, websites and other electronic tools.
 I think these are great!
 But they won't solve all your problems.
-So pray now that God would give you the desire and will to read, remember and pray his word in 2014.
+So pray now that God would give you the desire and will to read, remember and pray his word in 2022.

 - ESV READING PLANS - an excellent selection of various reading plans with multiple modes of delivery.